-Marketing your book doesn’t start after you publish—it starts the moment you decide to become an author.
+Marketing your book doesn’t start after you publish, it starts the moment you decide to become an author.
+Having an author marketing plan ready is important after publishing your book

 At Estorytellers, we’ve worked with hundreds of writers who discovered that writing a book is only half the journey.
 The other half is getting that book into the hands of the right readers, at the right time, using the right message.
 That’s where a strategic author marketing plan makes all the difference.